hviher/Udacity---Write-a-Data-Science-Blog-Post/README.md

 1. What are the top movies by popularity?
 2. What are the top movies by revenue?
 3. Is there any correlation between popularity and revenue or voting average?
-4. What are the longest and shortest movies runtimes?
+4. What are the longest and shortest movie runtimes?
-6. Does runtime or affect the popularity or voting average of a movie?
+6. Does runtime or affect the popularity of a movie?

 ## File Descriptions <a name="file_descriptions"></a>
 This repository contains a Jupyter Notebook (TMDb_Movie_Exploration.ipynb) that showcases the work related to the above questions.
 The notebook is an exploratory analysis of the data to answer the questions above.
 Markdown cells were used to assist in walking through the thought process for individual steps.